Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 - `PS3` : prompt string of the `select` control flow, usually overwritten in Bash scripts using a `select` loop
 - `IFS` : characters used for word splitting, by default contains a space, a tab and a newline.
   Single and double quotes disable word splitting, so we can create a file with spaces in its name : `touch "a b c.txt"`
+- `RANDOM` : return a pseudo-random 16-bit integer (between 0 and 32767)

 ### Shell Colors and Style